breakdowns/slam-mirrorbot/README.md

 ## From Source Repos
 - Mirroring direct download links, Torrent, and Telegram files to Google Drive
 - Mirroring Mega.nz links to Google Drive (If your Mega account not premium, it will limit 4-5gb/day)
-- Copy files from someone's drive to your drive (Using Autorclone)
+- Copy files from someone's Drive to your Drive (Using Autorclone)
 - Download/upload progress, speeds and ETAs
-- Mirror all youtube-dl supported links
+- Mirror all Youtube-dl supported links
 - Docker support
 - Uploading To Team Drives
 - Index Link support
 - Service account support
 - Delete files from drive
 - Shortener support
-- Custom Filename (Only for url, telegram files and ytdl.
-Not for mega links and magnet/torrents)
+- Custom Filename (Only for url, Telegram files and Youtube-dl.
+Not for Mega links and magnet/torrents)
 - Extracting password protected files, using custom filename and download from password protected index links see these examples:
 <p><a href="https://telegra.ph/Magneto-Python-Aria---Custom-Filename-Examples-01-20"> <img src="https://img.shields.io/badge/see%20on%20telegraph-grey?style=for-the-badge" width="190""/></a></p>

-- Extract these filetypes and uploads to google drive
+- Extract these filetypes and uploads to Google Drive
 ```
 ZIP, RAR, TAR, 7z, ISO, WIM, CAB, GZIP, BZIP2,
 APM, ARJ, CHM, CPIO, CramFS, DEB, DMG, FAT,